mdennebaum/shrike/README.md

 Then you should be able to point your browser at http://localhost:8010/ping to make sure its working

+##Client

+Goshire comes with a bundled client that supports the binary and json protocols.

 ##More

 For more info on how to use the goshire framework checkout https://github.com/trendrr/goshire.